2018 NWOP submissions

 The image must represent the work in its entirety and convey the manner in which the work is to be displayed.

-Digital image must be submitted in high res JPEG format, 300dpi 2-3MB (no larger than A5).
+Digital image must be submitted in high res JPEG format, 300dpi 2-3MB (If selected, will be reproduced at approx A5 size in the exhibition catalogue)

 JPEG file must be titled in order of last name, first name and title of work.